 Employment strategy within staffing practices

 In order to facilitate hiring and increase the department's Aboriginal workforce, integrated planning of human resources and recruitment initiatives undertaken within current staffing activities are encouraged.
-Indeed, the Statement of roles and responsibilities for hiring Aboriginal people supports the objectives AANDC has set with regards to promoting Aboriginal employment.

 External and internal employment opportunity advertisements include information to the effect that the department may consider its employment equity objectives as current and/or future organizational needs either at the time of pre-screening or when appointing candidates from one of the employment equity groups, especially for Aboriginal candidates.
-Therefore, specific statements have been developed and are included on all AANDC’s employment opportunity advertisements for external staffing processes as well as internal staffing processes.
+Therefore, specific statements have been developed and are included on all INAC's employment opportunity advertisements for external staffing processes as well as internal staffing processes.

 Furthermore, asset qualifications can also be used in order to help the department achieve its objectives in terms of hiring employment equity group members, particularly Aboriginal people.
 Targeted selection processes only opened to Aboriginal peoples can also be conducted.

 - Date modified: